Entanglement of Stationary States in the Presence of Unstable Quasiparticles: The Quench Action Method

 \subsection{Quasiparticle Picture for Entanglement Evolution}

 The Yang-Yang entropy of the representative state equals, by definition, the thermodynamic entropy.
 The latter is also the long-time limit of the extensive part of the stationary entanglement entropy associated with the equilibrated state \cite{EEDyn,QuasiAgain,ac-17c}.
-However, a first principle analytic computation of the out-of-equilibrium time evolution of the entanglement entropy and related quantities is a notoriously difficult problem even for cases tractable by methods like QAM (see, e.g., Refs. \cite{mck-22,ik-22} for some recently proposed truncated conformal space approachs).
-Despite the enormous difficulties, when one is interested in the evolution of the von Neumann entropy associated with pure initial states an intuitive and extremely accurate technique has been proposed in Ref. \cite{QuasiParticlePicture} and further justified in \cite{QuasiAgain}.
+However, a first principle analytic computation of the out-of-equilibrium time evolution of the entanglement entropy and related quantities is a notoriously difficult problem even for cases tractable by methods like QAM (see, e.g., Refs. \cite{mck-22,ik-22} for some recently proposed truncated conformal space approaches). {\DXH From a phenomenological viewpoint, indeed a great variety of different behaviours have been detected ranging from a linear growth of entanglement and Rényi entropies to its suppression and the onset of oscillatory patterns associated with particle confinement \cite{confi} or the presence of 1-particle overlaps in the post-quench expansion of the initial state \cite{DelfinoOscillations, clsv-20,ch-sG-REOscillations}.} Despite the enormous difficulties, when one is interested in the evolution of the von Neumann entropy associated with pure initial states an intuitive and extremely accurate technique has been proposed in Ref. \cite{QuasiParticlePicture} and further justified in \cite{QuasiAgain}.
 This is based on the quasiparticle picture, which is applicable when quantum systems admit stable quasiparticles with purely elastic scattering and when the initial state is a low-entangled state (for instance the ground state of a gapped system) whose expansion in the post-quench basis is made up of pairs of quasiparticles with opposite momentum.
 These criteria are naturally fulfilled for the quenches we study in this work (obviously many of these assumptions can be relaxed \cite{btc-18,bfpc-18,abf-19,bc-18,a-19,lcp-22}, but this is not of interest here).
 Given these considerations the evolution of the entanglement entropy for an interval of length $L$ in an infinite system can be written as \cite{QuasiParticlePicture,QuasiAgain}

 in a model consisting of one particle species.
 In the above formula, $v(p)$ is the velocity of the quasiparticles and is assumed to be a parity odd function of $p$ with $v(p)>0$ if $p>0$; and $s_{\text{pair}}(\theta)$ is a spectral entropy density, which accounts for the amount of entanglement carried by one pair of particles.
 The interpretation of Eq. \eqref{QPPEntanglement} is very natural: the entanglement between the subsystem and its complement is generated by particle pairs where one particle is in the subsystem and the other in its complementary region.
 In this reasoning we think of the particles with fixed trajectories and velocities $\pm v(p)$ created at single points equally distributed over space.
 Eq. \eqref{QPPEntanglement} predicts linear growth in time followed by saturation proportional to the subsystem's length $L$.
 To give quantitative predictive power to Eq. \eqref{QPPEntanglement}, it has been pointed out that (i) $v(p)$ must be identified with the effective velocity of particles, as defined in (\ref{veff}); (ii) $s_{\text{pair}}(p)$ is the spectral entropy density $s(p)$ of the stationary state.